Klosmi/html-basics/CSS-center_an_element.md

 # **[min-content](https://developer.mozilla.org/en-US/docs/Web/CSS/min-content) / [max-content](https://developer.mozilla.org/en-US/docs/Web/CSS/max-content) / [fit-content](https://developer.mozilla.org/en-US/docs/Web/CSS/fit-content)**

 - **[`min-content`](https://devstory.net/12557/les-mots-cles-min-content-max-content-fit-content-stretch-en-css#a54855642)** : represents the intrinsic minimum width of the content.
+	- In other words: the [min-content](https://css-tricks.com/almanac/properties/w/width/#min-content) value is the smallest measure that would fit around its content if all soft wrap opportunities within the box were taken.
 	- In case of text content, the content will take all soft-wrapping opportunities, becoming as small as the longest word.

 	- You can use it for background sizes for cards when you don't know how muach content will the card contain.